husayt/josediazgonzalez.com/_posts/2011-04-13-my-development-setup.markdown

     brew install redis-php
     brew install xdebug-php

+Configure `IPv6` to be `Link-local only` in `Network -> Advanced` on all interfaces you use on a regular basis.
+This will prevent Apache from being confused about your IP address and potentially borking any Geolocation code.
+You can leave this enabled if your Geolocation code takes `IPv6` into account.

 Now I need to ensure I have all my ducks in a row, and I sync in my home directory scripts.
 My [gitconfig](https://gist.github.com/565837), my ssh keys, all sorts of yummy stuff.